Turnover on downs

-In gridiron football, a turnover on downs occurs when a team's offense has used all its downs but has not advanced the ball enough to earn another set of downs.
+In gridiron football, a turnover on downs occurs when a team's offense has used all its downs but fails to advance the ball enough to earn another set of downs.
 The resulting turnover gives possession of the ball to the team on defense.

 Background

 A football team has four plays (downs) (three in Canadian football) to advance the ball at least ten yards or to score.
 Any ground gained during each down short of these ten yards is kept, and any ground lost must be regained in addition to the ten yards.
 Thus, if a team gains four yards on first down, it then has three more downs to gain the six remaining yards; if a team loses four yards on first down, it must gain a total of fourteen yards over the next three downs.

 If a team gains the required ten yards, it becomes first down and the team receives another four downs to gain another ten yards or cross the goal line for a score.
 Otherwise, the result of the final down includes turning possession of the ball over to the team that had been on defense.